aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

 You created the administrator role for StackSets; next, you will create the execution role.

-1. Download the execution role CloudFormation template - https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml.
+1. Download the execution role CloudFormation template: https://s3.amazonaws.com/cloudformation-stackset-sample-templates-us-east-1/AWSCloudFormationStackSetExecutionRole.yml
 2. Navigate to the [AWS CloudFormation console](https://console.aws.amazon.com/cloudformation) and select **Create Stack** and choose **With new resources**.
 3. Leave **Prepare template** setting as is.
     1. For **Template source** select **Upload a template file**.